 These may include:

-- Skilled Worker – for those students who obtain a job offer from a UK company which is registered as a sponsor with the Home Office.
+- Skilled Worker – this route is for those students who obtain a job offer from a UK company which is registered as a sponsor with the Home Office.
 Provided the UK role is sufficiently skilled and paid at an appropriate rate, they may be able to extend their leave under this category.
 If you are sponsored and working in the UK as a Skilled Worker for a full five year period you may then be able to apply for indefinite leave to remain (i.e. settlement).

 - Start Up Scheme – this route is aimed at people, including those with Tier 4 and Student permission or who have leave under the Doctorate Extension Scheme, who wish to set up a business in the UK, and who have a business plan endorsed by a Home Office-approved endorsing body.
 Leave is granted for two years under this route.